-Bathsheba Everdene (Carey Mulligan) has never liked her name.
-Yet it is the name her parent’s gave her.
-A young woman who has no prospects, her parent’s long gone Bathsheba resides with an elderly aunt helping in the running of her farm.
-The neighboring famer, Gabriel Oak (Matthias Schoenaerts) takes a liking to the independent and quirky Miss Everdene, and with his farm slowly starting to prosper, he bumbles through a marriage proposal and his prospects to the woman he loves.
-Following this, changes visit everyone involved.
-Bathsheba inherits her uncle’s farm and comes into a small fortune, reversing the roles of her and Gabriel.
+Bathsheba Everdene (Carey Mulligan) has little taste for her name.
+Yet it’s the name her parent’s gave her.
+A young woman with no prospects, her parent’s now long gone, Bathsheba resides with an elderly aunt and helps to run her farm.
+The neighboring farmer, Gabriel Oak (Matthias Schoenaerts) is quite fond of the quirky Miss Everdene, and with his farm starting to prosper, he bumbles through a marriage proposal.
+Following this, changes visit everyone both of these people.
+Bathsheba inherits her uncle’s farm and comes into a small fortune, reversing the role between her and Gabriel.
 Simultaneously, he loses everything when his entire sheep herd is wiped out.

 As life for Bathsheba begins to flourish and she relishes her new role as mistress of her own living and destiny, Gabriel walks into her life again.
 Only this time, it’s as a man in need of employment.
 Also entering her life is her neighbor, Mr. Boldwood (Michael Sheen), an older man immediately transfixed by his beautiful neighbor.
-But it’s the brash soldier Francis Troy (Tom Sturridge) who captures Bathsheba’s fancy.
-But it’s this newly formed attachment that may lead her down a path of destruction.
+But it’s the brash soldier Francis Troy (Tom Sturridge) who captures Bathsheba’s fancy, only it’s this new attachment that may lead her down a path of irreparable destruction.

-From my experience with Hardy (limited to cinematic), he seems to prefer walking his characters down the tragic over giving them a wittier journey as Jane Austen or Elizabeth Gaskell were known for.
-Instead he joins fellow male author Charles Dickens with an eye to the tragic.
-I’ve seen two other films adapted from Hardy works, and as a story, this is (by far) my most favorite.
-I really like the characters and complexities of their personalities and journey.
-Given how well scripter’s manage to flesh out the characters and their respective quirks, I’d imagine the novel is even more complementary to their identities.
+Given my experience with Hardy (cinematic only), he seems to prefer walking his characters down a tragic path over giving them a witty journey as Jane Austen or Elizabeth Gaskell are known for.
+Instead he joins fellow the ranks of Charles Dickens with an eye for tragedy.
+I’ve seen two other films adapted from his works, and as a story, this is (by far) my most favorite.
+I really like the characters and complexities of their personality.
+Given how well this script is able to flesh out the characters and their respective quirks, I’d imagine the novel may dig even deeper into their identities.

-(Content: there’s a minor subplot involving a man having a child out of wedlock, and a man lashes out once at his wife [verbal abuse].
+Content: there’s a minor subplot involving a man with a child out of wedlock, and another lashes out once at his wife [verbal abuse].
 Prior to marriage, a man becomes familiar with a woman, touching and groping her [while clothed].
-There's one scene of a married couple in bed, non-graphic.
-One man is fatally shot; other than that, the film earns its rating for some thematic elements.
-The film is rated PG13.)
+There’s one scene of a married couple in bed, non-graphic.
+Someone is fatally shot; other than that, the film earns its rating for some thematic elements.
+The film is PG13.